allegroCoder/my-papers/async-model/README.md

+## Design and Implementation of Reconfigurable Asynchronous Pipelines

+Accepted to the _IEEE Transactions on Very Large Scale Integration Systems_ journal, 2020. [paper](https://github.com/allegroCoder/my-papers/blob/master/async-model/async-pipes-journal.pdf)

+### Abstract
+Pipelining is a widely used approach to the design of high-throughput computation systems, where the slowest component is decomposed into a set of sequentially connected parts that are executed in parallel on successive items of the incoming dataflow.
+Such *dataflow pipelines* are often designed to be *dynamically reconfigurable* to process data items differently depending on their contents and/or to adjust to the application requirements in runtime.

+Reconfigurable synchronous pipelines are widely used and well studied, and are supported by industrial EDA tools.
+On the other hand, *reconfigurable asynchronous pipelines* received much less attention and their industrial adoption is low due to the lack of mature automation support.
+In this paper we present a model and a tool support for the design and verification of reconfigurable asynchronous pipelines.
+The tool is open-source and is available as a plugin for the *Workcraft* toolset.
+We validate the presented approach by designing and fabricating a test chip (TSMC 90nm), that demonstrates the benefits and costs of dynamic reconfigurability, as well as highlights the resilience of asynchronous pipelines.

 ## Reconfigurable Asynchronous Pipelines: from Formal Models to Silicon

 Accepted to _Design, Automation and Test in Europe_ (DATE) conference, 2018. [paper](https://github.com/allegroCoder/my-papers/blob/master/async-model/async-pipes.pdf)